 Terminal 2 of Charles De Gaulle airport consists of two long buildings, one on each side of a dual-carriageway road.
 Each building houses different Gates – A, B and C on one side and D, E and F on the other.
 A circular road connects the two buildings, crossing over (or under?) the main road at each end.

+Pay attention now, because this is where it gets a little tricky.
 To get from one Gate to another, one has to exit the building and hop on one of the shuttle buses that spend all day driving the road that circles around the inside of the complex, stopping at the different gates along the way.
 Of course, not every bus stops at every gate – that would be far too easy.

 I think I did two full laps on this road that day in the search for my parent and sibling, leaving a trail of hastily-smoked cigarettes and a very confused Frenchwoman in my wake - she thought I had missed a flight to South Africa and I didn’t have the energy or the linguistic skills to correct her once I had established that their flight had, indeed, landed earlier that morning.